deepfakes/faceswap/README.md

 ## General notes:
 - All of the scripts mentioned have `-h`/`--help` options with arguments that they will accept.
 You're smart, you can figure out how this works, right?!

 NB: there is a conversion tool for video.
-This can be accessed by running `python tools.py effmpeg.py -h`.
+This can be accessed by running `python tools.py effmpeg -h`.
 Alternatively you can use [ffmpeg](https://www.ffmpeg.org) to convert video into photos, process images, and convert images back to video.

 ## Training Data
 A pre-trained model is not required, but you can download the following pre-trained Cage/Trump training model: